Watts-Lab/deliberation-assets/projects/volvovsky_reputation/revision_20250424/chooseAndExplain/hiring_choice_bid.md

 ## Now it's your turn.

-You played the labeling game with the Blue Team.
+You played the labeling game with the `Blue Group`.

 If you hire the `Green Elephant` and they buy the piece you ask for, you get **80 points**.
-Otherwise, you get nothing.
+If the buy the wrong piece of art, you get nothing.

 100 Points is worth $2.00